IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/integrating/integration-into-a-vehicle.md

 ## Signal transfer

-The vehicle data used by the application is abstracted from AAOS by the use of the TomTom IndiGO module, specifically by the use of [`VehicleProperties`](TTIVI_PLATFORM_API).
+The vehicle data used by the application is abstracted from AAOS by the use of the TomTom Digital Cockpit module, specifically by the use of [`VehicleProperties`](TTIVI_PLATFORM_API).
 These properties hold the current status of the different data values.
 A value can be changed by the application, when the user operates a control, or by the vehicle when the data in the vehicle